rwithik/song-downloader/README.md

 # song-downloader
 A Python Script to download songs in the best available format from Youtube.
 Haven't tested it in a Windows machine.
 So, it would be nice if somebody could do it.
+As of now, it works with command line arguments.
+Why?
+No apparent reason, other than that it is more convinient for me.
+Just provide the song names after the program name, in quotes.
+`python downloader.py "<Song1>" "<Song2>" ...`

 ### Dependancies
 * `urllib`: Install `urllib` module with `pip3` with this command